hayasix/dayly/README.rst

 -   ``dayly`` can only post a new entry.
 This is the specification.

--   Location of Dropbox sync folder is hard-coded and cannot be replaced by option.
-This problem will be fixed in the near future.

--   The date and time specified by option --date are ignored to in accessing OpenWeatherMap.
-Only the current weather information is provided.
-This problem will be fixed in the near future.
+-   Weather information is not given if more than 3 hours have passed since the time specified by option --date.
+Note that ``--date 20171231`` is same as ``--date 20171231T000000``.

 -----------
 Legal Stuff
 -----------

-(C) 2017 HAYASI Hideki <linxs@linxs.org>.
+Copyright (C) 2017 HAYASI Hideki <linxs@linxs.org>.

 This program is licensed under ZPL 2.1.
 See ``LICENSE``.